CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

    ![](images/L04/vscode14.png)

-4. Open the **CreateTopic** file.
+4. Open the **CreateTopic.cs** file.
-5. Locate the Run method attributes that are present above the **Run method** and replace them with the attributes below.
+5. Locate the Run method attributes (line number 24-27) that are present above the **Run method** and replace them with the attributes below.
 This provides user friendly names when we create a connector to use the API.

       ```